EU Deforestation-free Products Regulation: the impact on businesses

 Who is affected by the EU Deforestation-free Products Regulation and what are the implications for your business?

-The Regulation introduces mandatory due diligence rules for businesses placing and making available on the Union market as well as exporting from the Union relevant commodities or related products usually linked to deforestation and forest degradation.
+The Regulation introduces mandatory due diligence rules for businesses placing and making available on the Union market, as well as exporting from the Union relevant commodities or related products usually linked to deforestation and forest degradation.

 Within these specific businesses, the EU Deforestation-free Products Regulation makes a distinction between two types of actors which are affected by due diligence obligations: